mihaildono/padawan-project/introduction/introduction.md

 Run through the following [exercises][exArr]

 # Object
-Some times we want to access a specific value in a data structure, and not just store elements in a random unorganized way like arrays.
+Sometimes we want to access a specific value in a data structure, and not just store elements in a random unorganized way like arrays.
 This is where objects come in.
 Here we define a `key` and a `value`.
 Behind every `key` we can select, there is a `value` that we can access: obj = { <key1>: <value1>, <key2>: <value2> }
 ```js
 const people = { 'George': 'male', 'Maria': 'female' }